MicrosoftDocs/dynamics365smb-docs/business-central/design-details-searching-for-dimension-combinations.md

 ---
 # Design Details: Searching for Dimension Combinations
-When you close a window after you edit a set of dimensions, [!INCLUDE[d365fin](includes/d365fin_md.md)] evaluates whether the edited set of dimensions exists.
+When you close a page after you edit a set of dimensions, [!INCLUDE[d365fin](includes/d365fin_md.md)] evaluates whether the edited set of dimensions exists.
 If the set does not exist, a new set is created and the dimension combination ID is returned.

 ## Building Search Tree
  Table 481 **Dimension Set Tree Node** is used when [!INCLUDE[d365fin](includes/d365fin_md.md)] evaluates whether a set of dimensions already exists in table 480 **Dimension Set Entry** table.
 The evaluation is performed by recursively traversing the search tree starting at the top level numbered 0.
 The top level 0 represents a dimension set with no dimension set entries.
 The children of this dimension set represent dimension sets with only one dimension set entry.
 The children of these dimension sets represent dimension sets with two children, and so on.